Sara Erikson

 Sara Erikson is an American television and film actress.

 Career

 Erikson is known for her recurring role as Robyn Marquette, Vince's scheming ex-girlfriend and co-worker in What I Like About You, and various characters in the Jeff Foxworthy series Foxworthy's Big Night Out.
 Her first feature film role was in Mexican Werewolf in Texas in 2005.
 After a series of television roles, she received her second feature film role in 2008 in the Bernie Mac / Samuel L. Jackson film Soul Men.

 She made two guest appearances on the long-running sitcom Two and a Half Men, portraying two different characters each time.
 The most notable is the second appearance in which she is featured as the much older love interest (and eventual sexual conquest) of teenaged Jake Harper (Angus T. Jones).

+Personal life

+Erikson has been married to Canadian actor and comedian Peter Oldring since March 2010.